ginacuomo/ideel_hackathon/analysis/data-out/README.md

 1. `central_times_prospective.csv`
 1. `optimistic_times_prospective.csv`
 1. `pessimistic_times_prospective.csv`

+We also output the longitudinal time series for ArtR and 28-day treatment failure at each year from t = 0 to t = 40 years for these prospective simulations.

+1. `central_longitudinal_times_prospective.csv`
+1. `optimistic_longitudinal_times_prospective.csv`
+1. `pessimistic_longitudinal_times_prospective.csv`

 In all the outputs above, the **central** times provide the estimated times based on the central parameter estimate for each of the parameters that we explored and that are known to impact the speed of selection of ArtR (malaria prevalence, treatment related parameters, current resistance prevalence, types of ACT in use).